modernweb-dev/rocket/site/pages/40--blog/004--enable-progressive-hydration/index.rocket.md

 ---

-We then add it to the rocket components object in the format of 'tag-name': 'bare-import::ClassName'
+We then add it to the rocket components object in the format of `'tag-name': 'bare-import::ClassName'`

-➡️ It needs to be a bare import as we do not know in which file it will be imported ➡️ A separating entrypoint for each class allows us to load them individually
+➡️ It needs to be a bare import as we do not know in which file it will be imported <br>
+➡️ A separating entrypoint for each class allows us to load them individually <br>

 👉 `data/pages/recursive.data.js`